MED 5900 - Research Project

 (ii) evaluation of the research report by two Faculty of Medicine professors (50%)

-(iii) presentation of a research poster evaluated by two Faculty of Medicine professors (30%)
+(iii) presentation of a research poster and a seminar evaluated by two Faculty of Medicine professors (30%)